 Here’s the thing about zoom lenses.
 I have owned the Nikon 18-135mm f/3.5-5.6G ED-IF AF-S DX and the Nikon 18-200mm f/3.5-5.6G AF-S ED VR II.
 Both were fine lenses.
 But many times I found myself using them full wide or full telephoto.
 The 18-200mm in particular is an expensive lens.
 Why carry that kind of cash around my neck when I was only using the 18mm and the 200mm settings 90% of the time anyway?
+On top of that, the 200mm really does not provide much magnification anyway.
 My search for the best cheap Nikon wide angle lens led me to get two less-expensive lenses–with money left over–instead.

 Affordable Wide Angle Alternatives